PAIR-code/lit/documentation/components.md

 One such constraint is demographic parity, which attempts to have an equal percentage of positive classifications for each subset.
 Another is equal accuracy, which attempts to have an equal accuracy score for each subset.
-There is also equal opporitunity, which attempts to equalize for each subset the percentage of positive predictions among those datapoints with a positive ground truth label.
+There is also equal opportunity, which attempts to equalize for each subset the percentage of positive predictions among those datapoints with a positive ground truth label.